Frequently asked Questions

 When caring for wounds, clinicians have a wealth of options for bandages and dressings.
 These options are considered superior to the basic gauze and tape and are referred to as Advanced Wound Dressings.
-Advanced dressings reduce heal times, have less risk of infection, and have drainage issues.
+Advanced dressings reduce healing time and have less risk of infections.

 Skin substitutes have been used to aid in wound closure for centuries.
 They also help to control wound pain and replace the skin functions to promote proper wound healing.
 Skin substitutes come in two varieties, temporary and permanent.
 Temporary substitutes function as a wound covering and primarily serve to protect a wound from bacteria and additional trauma while providing a moist, clean and healthy environment for wound healing.
 Permanent substitutes are used to fully replace all layers of the skin and are most common with severe burns.